hynek/structlog/README.rst

 You can start using structlog *today*, because:

-* Since events are free-form and interpreted as strings by default, the transition from traditional to structured logging one is seamless most of the time.
+* Events are free-form and interpreted as strings by default.
+  Therefore the transition from traditional to structured logging one is seamless most of the time.
   Just start wrapping your logger of choice and bind values later.
+  In the worst case you'll have to write some simple adapter.
-* You can also use both bare logging and structlog at once. structlog avoids monkeypatching so a peaceful co-existence between various loggers is unproblematic.
+* You can use both bare logging and structlog at once. structlog avoids monkeypatching so a peaceful co-existence between various loggers is unproblematic.

 Additionally, structlog offers you a simple but flexible way to *filter* and *modify* your log entries using so called *processors* once you decide to actually log an event.